Evelyn Shuckburgh: Later life

 After retiring in 1969, Shuckburgh returned to Britain and lived in the Chilterns.
 During the 1970s he chaired his local committee for the National Trust.
 He also worked for the British Red Cross; he was Chairman of both its executive committee and its council.

+In 1986 the diaries he wrote during the Suez Crisis were published, titled Descent to Suez: Diaries 1951-56 and selected by John Charmley.

 Shuckburgh died on 12 December 1994 in Watlington, Oxfordshire.

 Personal life

 On 25 September 1937, Shuckburgh married Nancy Mildred Gladys Brett, daughter of The 3rd Viscount Esher.
 They had a daughter, Catherine (born 1939), and two sons, Julian John Evelyn (30 July 1940 - 23 September 2021) and Robin Anthony (born 1948).

 Honours

 Shuckburgh was appointed a Order of Saint Michael and Saint George (CMG) in the 1949 Birthday Honours, and a Order of the Bath (CB) in the 1954 New Year Honours.
 He was promoted to Knight Commander of the Order of St Michael and St George (KCMG) in the 1959 New Year Honours, and then to Knight Grand Cross of that Order (GCMG) in the 1967 Birthday Honours.